 From the upper deck fans can see the Baltimore skyline and one of Camden Yard’s iconic features, the B&O Warehouse.
-Behind the right field wall stands the eight story high B&O Warehouse, constructed in 1899.
-Originally built as a warehouse for the Baltimore & Ohio Railroad, it’s now used for a variety of purposes by the Orioles.
-Camden Yards consists of a three tier grandstand that stretches from behind home plate, down the third base line around the left field foul pole, and down the first base line.
+Behind the right field wall stands the eight-story high B&O Warehouse.
+Originally built as a warehouse for the Baltimore & Ohio Railroad in 1899, it is now used for a variety of purposes by the Orioles.
+Camden Yards consists of a three-tier grandstand that stretches from behind home plate, down the third base line around the left field foul pole, and down the first base line.
 All 45,971 seats are green, replicating ones in bygone ballparks (The original seating capacity was 48,000 but all seats were replaced with larger ones by the 2011 season).
-Additional seating is located under the main 24′ x 74′ LED video/scoreboard in right-center field.
+Additional seating is located under the main video/scoreboard in right-center field.
 Two orange seats mark the landing spot of homeruns by two Hall of Fame Orioles, Cal Ripken Jr. and Eddie Murray.
 One in right-centerfield, marks the location of Murray’s 500th homerun, and the other in left-field marks the spot of Ripken’s 278th homerun, breaking Ernie Banks record for homeruns by a shortstop.
 Part of Memorial Stadium is still at the Orioles ballpark today, as both foul poles at Camden Yards are the same ones used at the O’s old ballpark for over three decades.
-Fans can stand and watch the game from behind the out of town scoreboard in right field or in an area over looking the bullpens in left centerfield.
+Fans can stand and watch the game beyond the out of town scoreboard in right field or in an area over looking the bullpens in left centerfield.
 A beautiful grassy picnic and park area filled with colorful flower gardens and shady trees is located beyond centerfield.
 Statues of six Orioles members of the Baseball Hall of Fame (Frank Robinson, Earl Weaver, Jim Palmer, Eddie Murray, Cal Ripken and Brooks Robinson), added in 2012 is also located here.
 Prior to the start of the 2022 season, the Orioles completed a $3.5 million project to change the outfield dimensions at Camden Yards.
 In an effort to curb the number of homeruns at the ballpark, 1,000 seats were removed from left field.
 The left field wall was pushed back nearly 27 feet and the height raised to 13 feet from 7 feet 4 inches.
 The foul pole was not moved and remains 333 feet from home plate.

-Since its opening in 1992, 21 other ballparks have opened in Major League Baseball, all using concepts that were first used at Camden Yards.
-Although now it is over 20 years old, Camden Yards remains one of the best ballparks in baseball with its setting in downtown Baltimore and its view of the skyline.
+Since its opening in the early 1990s, more than 20 other ballparks have opened in Major League Baseball, all using concepts that were first used at Camden Yards.
+Although now it is over 30 years old, Camden Yards remains one of the best ballparks in baseball with its setting in downtown Baltimore and its view of the skyline.